Saeed Jaffrey

-He broke into Indian films with Satyajit Ray's Shatranj Ke Khilari (1977) for which he won the Filmfare Best Supporting Actor Award in 1978.
+Jaffrey broke into Indian films with Satyajit Ray's Shatranj Ke Khilari (1977) for which he won the Filmfare Best Supporting Actor Award in 1978.
 His cameo role as the paanwala Lallan Miyan in Chashme Buddoor (1981) won him popularity with Indian audiences.
 He became a household name in India with his roles in Raj Kapoor's Ram Teri Ganga Maili (1985) and Henna (1991), both of which won him nominations for the Filmfare Best Supporting Actor Award.

-He was the first Asian to receive British and Canadian film award nominations.
-In 1995 he was awarded an OBE in recognition of his services to drama, the first Asian to receive this honour.
+Jaffrey was the first Asian to receive British and Canadian film award nominations.
+In 1995 he was appointed an OBE in recognition of his services to drama, the first Asian to receive this honour.
 His memoirs, Saeed: An Actor's Journey, were published in 1998.
 He died at a hospital in London on 15 November 2015, after collapsing from a brain haemorrhage at his home.
 He was posthumously given the Padma Shri award in January 2016.